TSE-Systems/tse-analytics-docs/docs/get-started/workspaces.md

 If you have used a workspace recently, you can quickly reopen it by selecting **File → Open Recent**.
 This option displays a list of your most recently accessed workspaces for easy access.

-> **Important**: Graphs, statistical analysis results, split modes, variable selection and outlier detection settings are NOT saved within a workspace and will be deleted or reset when closing TSE Analytics even if a workspace has been saved.
+!!! warning
-{style = 'warning'}
+    Graphs, statistical analysis results, split modes, variable selection and outlier detection settings are NOT saved within a workspace and will be deleted or reset when closing TSE Analytics even if a workspace has been saved.

 Please ensure to either export graphs and analysis result manually or to add the respective graphs and tables to the report followed by either saving/ printing the report or saving the workspace.

-> **Note**: The software layout (selection and arrangement of widgets) is not workspace specific.
+!!! note
-> The layout of the last session will be restored when opening TSE Analytics again, independent of the loaded datasets or workspaces.
+    The software layout (selection and arrangement of widgets) is not workspace specific.
-{style = 'note'}
+    The layout of the last session will be restored when opening TSE Analytics again, independent of the loaded datasets or workspaces.